 There is no centralized index to the photographs and other visual records (paintings, drawings, prints) at the Archives.
-Over 175,000 item level-descriptions are to be found on our web site, with almost 100,000 images online.
+Over 175,000 item level-descriptions are to be found through our Archives Collection Search database, with almost 100,000 images online.
 They can be retrieved by searching the online database in Advanced Search and limiting to "graphic material" as a "General material designation".
 If you have a reference to a photograph for which no image is available online, use the number(s) provided to request access to the original.
 Photographs are also described as accessions (i.e. a collection of photographs) or may be part of manuscript collections, and not necessarily described at the item level.